-Since the preference for high model score vs. good or bad BLEU score is scale-dependent, I tried a wide range of weights.
+Since the preference for high model score vs. good or bad BLEU score is scale-dependent, I tried a wide range of weights for the contribution of the loss to the fear/hope objective.

 Still possibly worth trying: more, sparser features.
 Different direction-averaging oracle batch sizes.
 More batches.
+Regularization.